Course Length: 6hrs (1 day)

 Manners and Courtesy

 It is important to use words that best reflect what you are trying to say.
-In this session, we will examine some common dilemmas (such as fewer vs. less) and suggested solutions.
+In this session, we will examine some common dilemmas, such as fewer versus less, that versus which, than versus then, and suggested solutions.

-The two basic rules for constructing sentences are: use construction that makes meaning clear and keep construction parallel.
-Participants will re-write sentences that don't follow these rules.
+The two basic rules for constructing sentences are: use construction that makes the meaning clear and keep the construction parallel.
+Participants will learn the concepts and practice the theory by rewriting sentences that do not follow these rules.

-During this session, participants will work in teams to develop a series of test questions for other teams.
-We have included some key points that you can use to debrief the test.
+After discussing all the punctuation rules, participants will work in pairs to develop a series of test questions for other participants.
+There are some key points that can be used to debrief the test.
+Capitalization rules will also be included in this section.

 Spelling and Proofreading